Wavenumber-Division Multiplexing in Line-of-Sight Holographic MIMO Communications: Spectral Efficiency

 Fig.~\ref{fig:spectralefficiency_rzMIMO} plots the SE when $d=10$\,m.
 To take into account the impact of the hardware noise introduced by the RF chains, we assume that $\sigma_{\rm{hdw}}^2 = 10\sigma_{\rm{emi}}^2$.
-We set $\delta = \lambda/2$ and assume $N_s = N_r = N_{\max} = 41$, i.e., the same number of RF chains is used with WDM and MIMO.
+We set\footnote{Notice that the performance of the MIMO system depends on the size $\delta$ of the rectangular function.} {$\delta = \lambda/10$} and assume $N_s = N_r = N_{\max} = 41$, i.e., the same number of RF chains is used with WDM and MIMO.
 This is achieved by fixing $\Delta_s = \lambda/2$ while setting $\Delta_r = \floor*{ \frac{\lambda}{2} \frac{L_r}{L_s}}$.
-The results from Fig.~\ref{fig:spectralefficiency_rzMIMO} show that the SE of WDM and MIMO is approximately the same with SVD processing.
-Interestingly, the simplest implementation of WDM highly outperforms MIMO with MR combining.
-The gain is even larger if MIMO is used with~\eqref{eq:bank_of_multipliers} (not shown for space limitations).
+The results from Fig.~\ref{fig:spectralefficiency_rzMIMO} show that {WDM with SVD provides the highest SE.
+Interestingly, the simplest implementation of WDM highly outperforms MIMO with MR combining for any value of $L_r$ and MIMO with SVD for $L_r >3$}.
+The gain is even larger if MIMO is used with~\eqref{eq:bank_of_multipliers} (not shown for space limitations). {Comparisons are also made with a beamspace MIMO (b-MIMO) scheme~\cite{Sayeed2013a} in which the transmitted symbols $\{x_m\}$ are pre-processed by an $N-$dimensional inverse discrete Fourier transform (IDFT) matrix and the output samples $\{y_n\}$ in~\eqref{eq:dft-rx-MIMO} are post-processed by an $N-$dimensional DFT matrix.
+We see that, with MR combining b-MIMO performs better than MIMO but WDM is still better.
+Notice that, with SVD processing, b-MIMO achieves the same SE (not reported for convenience) as MIMO since the DFT matrices are unitary.}

-Fig.~\ref{fig:spectralefficiency_vs_nrf} plots the SE as a function of $N_r/N_{\max}$ (i.e., number of extra radio frequency chains used in the MIMO system) when $L_r = 3$\,m, $d= 10$\,m and $\sigma_{\rm{hdw}}^2 = 10\sigma_{\rm{emi}}^2$.
-We see that a MIMO system outperforms WDM with SVD processing when $N_r/N > 1$, i.e., at the price of a higher implementation complexity.
-A substantial gain is obtained when $N_r/N > 4$ On the contrary, no gains are achieved by MIMO with MR combining and WDM is much better.}
+Fig.~\ref{fig:spectralefficiency_vs_nrf} plots the SE as a function of $N_r/N_{\max}$ (i.e., number of extra radio frequency chains used in the MIMO system) when $L_r = 3$\,m, $d= 10$\,m and $\sigma_{\rm{hdw}}^2 = 10\sigma_{\rm{emi}}^2$. {We see that a MIMO system achieves marginal gains compared to WDM with SVD processing only when $N_r/N > 8$, i.e., at the price of a much higher implementation complexity.
+On the contrary, MIMO with MR combining performs always much worse than WDM even if $N_r/N_{\max}$ grows.}